AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 This feature applies to:

 - iOS/iPadOS
-- macOS

-This article shows how to deploy the Microsoft Enterprise SSO plug-in (preview) for Apple Devices with Intune.
+This article shows how to deploy the Microsoft Enterprise SSO plug-in (preview) for iOS/iPadOS Apple Devices with Intune.

 > [!IMPORTANT]
 > The Microsoft Enterprise SSO plug-in for Apple Devices is in public preview.
 This preview version is provided without a service level agreement (SLA).
 It's not recommended to use in production.
 Certain features might not be supported or might have restricted behavior.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).